techy-robot/CACKLE/Docs/Wiki/Architecture/Architecture.md

 Ideally I will have spring contacts for all the modules, and you can just clip them in.
 But I will have to custom manufacture these board springs that clip into through holes, because I haven't found any commercially available ones.
 Alternately I can use some Keystone micro SMD tab pins.

 3.3v should be supplied to the Drivers, in case I wanted to plug in a bigger or power hungry sensor board, or if I have a driver chip that doesn't have a built in regulator.

+The numbering scheme is bottom up, with the PSU at the very bottom, and hubs connected on top of that.
+All the sensor and motor ports follow this as well.

 # Changelog:
 - 2024-08-09 Created